An assortment of separate editions of Macbeth with extracts from other publications, mostly relating to specific productions of the play.

 There are two later editions of this book, published in 1671 and 1681 (Wing N530–1), and the lyrics can be found there too, with just slight variations.

 A quarto edition printed for William Cademan in 1673 (Wing S2929).
 The title-page is disingenuous: this is not the play that was being performed at the Duke’s Theatre.
-The text was copied from the ‘First Folio’ edition of Shakespeare’s play; the only novel elements are a partial list of the cast and lyrics for some of the songs.
+The text was copied from the ‘First Folio’ edition of Shakespeare’s play; the only novel elements are (i) a list of the characters in Shakespeare’s play,* (ii) a list of the actors in Davenant’s play matched up with the first list, and (iii) lyrics for some of the songs.
 (I do not know whether the bookseller William Cademan was related to the actor Philip Cademan (who played Donalbain in this production).)

 A quarto edition printed for Philip Chetwin in 1674 (Wing S2930).
 This is the first edition of Sir William Davenant’s adaptation of Macbeth.
 It seems to have been produced in a hurry (the work was distributed among three compositors), and numerous mistakes – some silly, some obvious, some both – were allowed to go uncorrected.
 Subsequent editions are all derived from this one, and most of its errors persist.
 (This is the quarto used by Furness (1873).)
 Some copies have a different title-page (Wing S2930A).